 Recognized excellence: When you choose UCLA Health, you are choosing a team of established experts.
 We have achieved national recognition for our exceptional care, with U.S. News & World Report ranking us fifth in the nation for psychiatry.

-Access to care: We provide behavioral health services in multiple locations so you can find care close to home.
+Access to care: We provide advanced behavioral health services in multiple locations so you can find care close to home.
 Many of our providers also offer telemedicine appointments so you can complete a visit from the comfort of your own home.

 Range of treatment options: We offer psychiatric stabilization with medication; individual, couples or family therapy; and group therapy.
 We also can refer patients to more intensive treatment through the Stewart and Lynda Resnick Neuropsychiatric Hospital, if needed.